m31coding/M31.FluentAPI/README.md

     string withZeroItems = "WithZero{Name}")
 ```

-Can be used instead of a `FluentMember` attribute if the decorated member is a collection.
+Can be used instead of the `FluentMember` attribute if the decorated member is a collection.
 This attribute generates methods for setting multiple items, one item and zero items.
 The supported collection types can be seen in the source file [CollectionInference.cs](src/M31.FluentApi.Generator/SourceGenerators/Collections/CollectionInference.cs).

 ```cs
 [FluentCollection(5, "Friend", "WhoseFriendsAre", "WhoseFriendIs", "WhoHasNoFriends")]